mastrojs/mastrojs.github.io/data/guide/bundling-assets-caching.md

 });
 ```

-This uses the [mastro/images](https://jsr.io/@mastrojs/mastro/doc/images) helper to declare two presets: `hero` and `hero2x`.
+This declares two presets: `hero` and `hero2x`.
 Assuming you have a file `images/blue-marble.jpg`, you could request resized versions in WebP format as follows:

 ```html
 <img alt="Planet Earth"